vikram1510/frame25-movies/README.md

-## You will need to retrieve an API Key for themoviedb API as mentioned in the docs
+## THEMOVIEDB API KEY
-https://developers.themoviedb.org/3/getting-started/introduction
+You will need to retrieve an API Key for themoviedb API as mentioned in the docs https://developers.themoviedb.org/3/getting-started/introduction Store this a .env file at the root, refer to .env.example

 # Getting Started with Create React App